The 12 Archetypes

 Fears:

-unintended negative consequences or losing control of the powerful they work with
+Unintended negative consequences or losing control of the powerful they work with

 Examples in religion: